Anarxyyyy/Anarxyyyy/README.md

 Python
 C#

-Languages I plan to learn in the future
+Languages I plan to learn in the future(and might know but ehh) Scheme
-Scheme
 Rust
 C